leihuagh/Python-for-Beginners-Learning-Notes/docs/03_Data_Types/003_Mutable_Data_Types.md

 - List is an ordered set of elements enclosed within square brackets.

-### Main Differences between Lists and Tumples
+### Main Differences between Lists and Tuples

-- Lists are enclosed in brackets[]while tuples are enclosed within parenthesis()
+- Lists are enclosed in brackets[] while tuples are enclosed within parenthesis()
 - Lists are Mutable and tuples are immutable
 - Tuples are faster than lists